wildspecial/obsidian-mirror/README.md

 2) Copy the folder `obsidian-mirror` to the `plugin` folder of the main Obsidian's instance
 3) Copy the same folder `obsidian-mirror` to the `plugin` folder of the second Obsidian's instance
 4) Activate the plugin in both obsidian's instances
-5) Go in the settings of both Obsidian's instances
+5) Go to the settings of both Obsidian's instances
-6) Make sure you configure exactly the same info in both instance's
+6) Make sure you configure exactly the same info in both instances
 7) Put the **main** vault's name (Voult's name of the main Obsidian's instance)
 8) Chose a name for the file that the plugin will use to sync the workspaces